Scan time: 2-3 minutes / Read time: 3-5 minutes

 Instead she makes her one video clearer, with a printable recipe card.

-Her current viewers cook more — and tell friends.
+Her current viewers cook more — and tell their friends.

 🛡️ Step 3 — Protect the small by saying no to scale.